Texas top cop: Uvalde police response an ‘abject failure’

 McCraw told the Senate committee that Arredondo decided to put the lives of officers ahead of the lives of children.

-The public safety chief outlined for the committee a series of missed opportunities, communication breakdowns and other mistakes, among them:
+The public safety chief began outlining for the committee a series of missed opportunities, communication breakdowns and other mistakes:

 — Arredondo did not have a radio with him.